CorainChicago/CorainChicago.github.io/_posts/2018-05-31-Cloudera-Quickstart-with-Docker.md

 No Bueno

-I saw an error about my configuration (which I had not touched):
+I saw an error about my configuration (which I had not touched!):

 Configuration files located in /etc/hue/conf.empty